 Here are some of the ways we’re moderating our impact.
-This is our Noodle Live Sustainability Manifesto for 2020.
+This is our Noodle Live Sustainability Manifesto:

 We’re Pledging to Offset Our Shipping & Travel

-At Noodle Live, we make RFID name badges and apps for events, so our team are often asked to run registrations systems, many of which are at international events.
+At Noodle Live, we offer print on demand badging and RFID name badges for events, many of which are at international events.

-That means a lot of air travel, both for our team, and occasionally for our kit too.
+That means a lot of air travel, both for our team, and for our kit too.

 The RFID name badges and lanyards that we use at Noodle Live are made in China and shipped to us, so we’ve also made sure that the supply company we use are offsetting the impact of that transportation too.